 Michael is happy to be a guide for outdoor activities, sailing and water sports.
 His practice in addressing challenges has fostered an even-keeled character, reinforced with the patience to reap the potential of hard work while leading life with imagination.
 He accentuates the pursuit of his dreams with a can-do attitude.
 Michael enjoys sharing his life experience with guests.

 Now, as Chef on Skimmer, she is excited to be back at her roots, allowing her adoration as a chef to shine through.
 She has high standards for quality food.
 Her methods of cooking from scratch with raw ingredients cater to fastidious and well-trekked palates.
 Jennifer is an expert when it come to food allergies (gluten, soy, egg, nuts, dairy, shellfish etc.) because she lives with one of the most difficult food intolerance afflictions.
 She has a genetic autoimmune disorder that prevents her from eating gluten, called Celiacs disease.
 She will provide a safe haven for those with allergies or other dietary restrictions.
-Jennifer doesn't eat chocolate, she loves garden, and she is a perfectionist in (and out) of the galley.
+Jennifer doesn't eat chocolate, she loves to garden, and she is a perfectionist in (and out) of the galley.

 Mate/Steward: DAVID SHILTON